 Once applied to skin, Viaskin was designed to create a condensation chamber that hydrates the skin and solubilizes the allergen allowing it to penetrate the epidermis.

 The solubilized antigen is then supposed to be captured by the Langerhans cells in the epidermis, thereby limiting the allergen’s exposure to the bloodstream.

 Our investigational EPIT aims to target specific epidermal dendritic cells, called Langerhans cells.
 Pre-clinical research has shown that these cells capture antigens and migrate to the lymph node in order to activate the immune system.

 By delivering the allergen directly to the lymph node through the Langerhans cells, pre-clinical research has shown that EPIT activates specific regulatory T cells (Tregs) that can down-regulate the Th2-oriented reaction to the allergen.
-The absence of passage of allergens into the bloodstream may result in a favorable safety and tolerability profile for patients.

 The accumulation of water solubilizes the allergen.
 Due to this condensation chamber, the epidermis becomes more permeable allowing passage of the allergen into the epidermis.

 Once in the epidermis, the allergen is captured by a population of highly specialized cells: Langerhans cells.
 These cells can take the protein at the surface of the skin, process it and present its epitopes to the lymphocytes in the lymph nodes.